-You’ll perfect your skills in our extremely well equipped on site arboriculture and forestry department, as well as a variety of local off site facilities, from a private arboretum to Forestry Commission woodland and The New Forest.
-Field trips to the Savernake Forest, Westonbirt Arboretum, and Stourhead Western Estate will fully immerse you into the arboriculture and forestry industry, and you’ll also have the opportunity to climb and measure some of the tallest trees in England!
+You’ll perfect your skills in our extremely well equipped on-site arboriculture and forestry department, as well as a variety of local off-site facilities, from a private arboretum to Forestry Commission woodland and The New Forest.
+Field trips to the Savernake Forest, Westonbirt Arboretum, and Stourhead Western Estate will fully immerse you into the arboriculture and forestry industry.

 • Principles of plant and soil science

 • Pests and diseases of trees

 Optional Additional Qualifications

 • Chainsaw Crosscut and Maintenance

 • Tree Felling

 • Hedge Trimmers

 Five GCSEs including Science, with Maths and English at grade D/3 or Level 2 at Merit level.